musaugurlu/Change-IP/README.md

 ### option 2
  * Use powershell command `Install-Module -Name Change-IP`
- * or, If you just want to save it a folder an import it, use this `Save-Module -Name Change-IP -Path <path>`
+ * or, If you just want to save it in a folder and import it, use this `Save-Module -Name Change-IP -Path <path>`

 ## Requiremet
+* You will need "Run Powershell as Administrator" to change the ip, so to use this module.

-You need to know your Interface Index. you may find it by this command `Get-NetIPAddress | select ipaddress,interfaceindex`
+* You need to know your Interface Index.
+You may find it with this command `Get-NetIPAddress | select ipaddress,interfaceindex`

 ## Usage